acerbilab/pyvbmc/docsrc/source/index.rst

 What is it?
 ########################

+  Can we perform Bayesian inference with expensive, black-box models?

-VBMC is an approximate Bayesian inference method designed to fit and evaluate computational models with a limited budget of potentially noisy likelihood evaluations, useful for computationally expensive models or for quick inference and model evaluation `(Acerbi, 2018; 2020) <#references>`_.
+VBMC is an approximate Bayesian inference method designed to fit computational models with a limited budget of potentially noisy likelihood evaluations, useful for computationally expensive models or for quick inference and model evaluation `(Acerbi, 2018; 2020) <#references>`_.
 ``pyvbmc`` works with *black-box* models in that it only needs to evaluate an unnormalized target log density (e.g., an unnormalized target log posterior).

 ``pyvbmc`` simultaneously computes: